 There are many things that may extend the time that it takes to get a date set for your baby’s baptism.
 Some of these things are:

 - Maybe you believe in Jesus but don’t attend church regularly so when it comes time to baptise your child you also need to find a church.
+I’ve been in this boat and have written a detailed article on getting your child baptised if you’re not a church member, where I outline a step by step process based on my own experience.

 - Many churches arrange a home visit to discuss specifics of the baptism and to get a feel if you are baptising for the right reasons